pteridin/plines/README.md

 - This is a personal, vibe-coded project.
 It solves my problem right now, not every workload management problem ever.
 - Expect sharp edges: no promises about long-term support, security, or backwards compatibility.
 - Breaking changes may appear without notice.
 Use it entirely at your own risk.
+- Contributions are welcome, but I may not have time to review or merge them.